 Being a retired Aerospace Engineer, I began to wonder how mechanically the piano was put together, how it functioned, why one upright could produce pleasing tones with warmth and fullness and yet a full grand had less than desirable results.
 Also, just what was regulating anyway?

 Since 2006, I’ve been studying and practicing piano tuning & repair both here in Colorado Springs and in the beautiful countryside of North Yorkshire, England where my lovely wife Sandy and I were fortunate to live for several years.
-I am a member of both the Piano Technicians Guild (PTG) as well as the Master Piano Technicians (MPT).
-Having lived in England, I was able to interact and attend conferences of the British counterpart of the PTG, the Pianoforte Tuners’ Association (PTA).
+I am a member of the Australasian Piano Tuners and Technicians Association (APTTA) as an Australasian Registered Piano Technician (ARPT).
+Having lived in England, I was able to interact and attend conferences with the British Pianoforte Tuners’ Association (PTA).
 I’ve had the good fortune to tune and work on many unique style British pianos, some of which have found their way to the United States.
 I have also interned at the Steingraeber & Söhne factory in Bayreuth, Germany.
-I belong to the Australasian Piano Tuners and Technicians Association (APTTA) as an Australasian Registered Piano Technician (ARPT).

-As you search for a competent & trusted technician to take care and advise you on your prized family heirloom or that spinet you just got for free from craigslist, having been a piano player first then becoming a technician, my goal is to listen to what you want from your piano and provide that desire to the best of the pianos ability and within your budget.
+As you search for a competent & trusted technician to take care of and advise you on your prized family heirloom or that spinet you just got for free from Craigslist, having been a piano player first and then becoming a technician; my goal is to listen to what you want from your piano and provide that desire to the best of the piano’s ability and within your budget.

 It’s easy to book online and pick the date and time convenient to you.